-This week's run around of known Tory social media and websites from the codgers group (as it has been too wet to meet at our usual venues) has thrown up snare being set near rabbit warren to entrap Councillor Daniel Carr by different faction within his own party.
+This week's run around of known Tory social media and websites from the codgers group (as it has been too wet to meet at our usual venues) has thrown up a snare being set near a rabbit warren to entrap Councillor Daniel Carr by a different faction within his own party.

-At recent meeting of Northumberland County Council, it was reported by known Tories that an Independent Councillor Anne Dale from West Northumberland brought up the matter of the fear felt by older people who will lose their home phone lines in the next round of the Tory rip off Britain issue to push out the digital telephone switchover to get everyone paying for broadband’ in order that investors keep the bucks rolling in’ while the lonely, poor and elderly fork out serious money from their pension or benefits for something they fear and can’afford to use.
+At a recent meeting of Northumberland County Council, it was reported by known Tories that an Independent Councillor Anne Dale from West Northumberland brought up the matter of the fear felt by older people who will lose their home phone lines in the next round of the Tory rip off Britain issue to ‘push out the digital telephone switchover to get everyone paying for broadband’ in order that investors keep the bucks rolling in’ while the lonely, poor and elderly fork out serious money from their pension or benefits for something they fear and can’t afford to use.

 Allegedly Councillor Daniel Carr waxed lyrical on the brilliant rollout of digital technology across Northumberland and how easy peasy the digital switchover will be for residents.